havit/Havit.CastleWindsor.WebForms/README.md

   - Any ProviderBase based provider created by System.Web.Configuration.ProvidersHelper.InstantiateProvider. e.g. custom sessionstate provider

 ## Known limitations
-Because it is not possible to use Dependency Injection through WebOjectActivator in Web Services (*.asmx), we added a workaround for this case, so you can injection to web services via proerties.
+Because it is not possible to use Dependency Injection through WebOjectActivator in Web Services (*.asmx), we added a workaround for this case, so you can do dependency injection to web services via properties.

 ### How to inject to Web Services
 1. Web Service must inherit from abstract class **Havit.CastleWindsor.WebForms.InjectableWebServiceBase**